SPI Device HWIP Technical Specification

 Taking this example as a guide, we can see the general method of the SPI Firmware Operation Mode.
-On every active SCK clock edge, data is received from the MOSI pin into the SPI device, and data is transmitted on the MISO pin.
+On every active SCK clock edge, data is received from the SDI pin into the SPI device, and data is transmitted on the SDO pin.
 Received data is gathered into bytes and written into the RX circular buffer in the SPI Device SRAM as it is accumulated.
 Whatever data exists in the TX circular buffer is serialized and transmitted.
 Transfers are framed using the active low chip select pin SCB.
 What happens when data arrives and the RX circular buffer is full, or when the transmitter encounters an empty TX circular buffer are error conditions discussed in the Design Details section that follows.

 RXFIFO, TXFIFO, and DP_SRAM